mspencedm/Software-Dev-DnD/Trackers/Days.md

 ## Current

-Day 30 of Celestia (after night in prison).
+Day 1 of Timewatch (after night in prison).

 ## Full Moon